vidyasonawane/RahulMahale.io/content/talks/Talk-at-DevOpsDays-Capetown-South Africa.md

 * Logging and Monitoring of applications.

-At the end of the talk attendees will be able to understand on how to deploy kubernetes production ready cluster.
-And best practices to deploy apps on Kubernetes. video of talk is [here](https://www.youtube.com/watch?v=xlYvWwdjXNE)
+At the end of the talk, attendees will be able to understand how to deploy kubernetes production ready cluster.
+And best practices to deploy apps on Kubernetes. video of the talk is [here](https://www.youtube.com/watch?v=xlYvWwdjXNE)